iappyx/Instrumenta/README.md

 - Open "InstrumentaPowerpointToolbar.pptm" from the "src" directory in PowerPoint
 - Through PowerPoint settings, enable the "Developer" tab in the PowerPoint ribbon.
 - All coding is done in the Visual Basic Editor (VBA IDE) of PowerPoint, the .bas-files in the "src" directory are there for reference only.
 I export them after every build.
+- You can use the pptm-file and update or create your own and copy-paste the code
 - To customize the Ribbon you can use [https://github.com/fernandreu/office-ribbonx-editor](https://github.com/fernandreu/office-ribbonx-editor) on the pptm-file.
 - In PowerPoint, save the file as a "PowerPoint Add-in (*.ppam)" file to create your own build